kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/apple-silicon/docs/01-prerequisites.md

 Should you have issues deploying bridge networking, please raise a [bug report](https://github.com/kodekloudhub/certified-kubernetes-administrator-course/issues) and include all details including the output of `deploy-virtual-machines`.

 Then retry the lab in NAT mode.
-How to do this is covered in the [next section](./02-compute-resources.md).
+How to do this is covered in the [next section](../../vagrant/docs/02-compute-resources.md).

 ### NAT Networking

 In NAT configuration, the network on which the VMs run is isolated from your broadband router's network by a NAT gateway managed by the hypervisor.
-This means that VMs can see out (and connect to Internet), but you can't see in (i.e. use browser to connect to NodePorts).
-It is currently not possible to set up port forwarding rules in Multipass to facilitate this.
+This means that VMs can see out (and connect to Internet), but you can't see in (i.e. use browser to connect to NodePorts) without setting up individual port forwarding rules for every NodePort using the VirtualBox UI.

-The network used by the VMs is chosen by Multipass.
+The network used by the Virtual Box virtual machines is `192.168.56.0/24`.

+To change this, edit the [Vagrantfile](../Vagrantfile) in your cloned copy (do not edit directly in github), and set the new value for the network prefix at line 9.
+This should not overlap any of the other network settings.

+Note that you do not need to edit any of the other scripts to make the above change.
+It is all managed by shell variable computations based on the assigned VM  IP  addresses and the values in the hosts file (also computed).

 It is *recommended* that you leave the pod and service networks as the defaults.
 If you change them then you will also need to edit the Weave networking manifests to accommodate your change.